pawe-k/data/README.md

 1. Ranking is search
 2. Ranking in feed

 Currently, the limitations are gathering enough clean data.
-Once the data is gathered I will employ NPLs to improve and optimize ranking in search as well as other industry benchmarks.
+Once the data is gathered I will employ NPLs to improve and optimize ranking in search as well as other industry tools.
 Currently exploring how to maximise rankin in feed.